RISE-Maritime/keelson/README.md

 **Repository structure**

 This repository is a mono-repo.
-It contains the following (in order of ):
+It contains the following:

 * A description of [the keelson protocol](./the-keelson-protocol.md)
 * The well-known message schemas supported by keelson: ([messages/](./messages/README.md))